C-Stew/SkyrimSE-Modlist/index.md

 # **C Stew’s Skyrim SE Modlist v1.0 [WIP]**
 ## Foreword
 This page serves as a complete guide to use the same mods I do, beginning from a vanilla (un-modded) Skyrim SE Installation.
-It covers everything from downloading mods to optimizing load order to increasing stability.
+It covers everything from downloading mods to optimizing load order to increasing stability, and is designed to be followed by those with zero previous modding experience.

 This mod list uses the **now outdated 1.5.97 version** of Skyrim SE.
 If you have updated to or are using the Anniversary Edition, use [this mod](https://www.nexusmods.com/skyrimspecialedition/mods/57618) to downgrade to the compatible SE version.
 It is also incompatible with Skyrim: Legendary Edition, the original game with all DLC Add-ons, and Skyrim VR, the Virtual Reality version of Skyrim SE, due to many mods not supporting those versions of the game.